Jurassic Park (film score): Track listing

 Note: The track "End Credits" is an excerpt from "Welcome to Jurassic Park", the film's actual end credits music.

 20th Anniversary Edition

 For the 20th anniversary of the film's release, the score was re-released digitally by Geffen Records on April 9, 2013.
 This re-release included four bonus tracks personally selected by John Williams.

 John Williams Collection Edition

-The score, along with that of The Lost World, was remastered and re-released by La-La Land Records on November 29, 2016.
+The score, along with that of The Lost World: Jurassic Park, was remastered and re-released by La-La Land Records on November 29, 2016.
 This 4-CD re-release included expanded tracks of John Williams' original motion picture score to the film along with the four bonus tracks from the 20th Anniversary Edition.
+The set was only limited to 5,000 copies and is out of print.

 Expanded Edition

-La-La Land Records also re-released the album on July 5th of 2022, which included both the tracks from the John Williams Collection Edition and most of the songs from the 20th anniversary edition.
+La-La Land Records also re-issued the album on July 5, 2022, which included both the tracks from the John Williams Collection Edition and remastered edition of the original soundtrack album.